 Erik Brynjolfsson and Andrew McAfee, in their book The Second Machine Age, wrote: “Over the next decade, AI won’t replace managers, but managers who use AI will replace those who don’t.”

 Read that again and let it sink in.

 If we are going to focus on the jobs issue, I’d at least like to see a positive spin: how we can use the new opportunities being created by AI in our daily work, rather than focusing on the ways AI is going to take that work away from us.

 The views expressed in this column are the author's own and do not necessarily reflect this publication's view, and this article is not edited by Singapore Business Review.
 The author was not remunerated for this article.

 Do you know more about this story?
 Contact us anonymously through this link.

-Joel holds an MBA from National University of Singapore Business School.
+He was selected as a LinkedIn Power Profile (Top 8) for Singapore in Finance in 2018.
+Joel holds an MBA from the National University of Singapore Business School.